mavethee/Hackintosh-OpenCore-EFI-HP-ProBook-470-G1/README.md

 https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html

-My main DELL-7567 fried so won't be able keep up to date this repo anymore, planning to get some Haswell machine in future and continue Hackintosh repos soon but well, I don't know how things will go! :)

 ### SMBIOS:
 Present in repo SMBIOS is not purchased Apple's device but for own sake, I don't advice you to use it.
 ...for own sake ;)